10 Best Ways to Stop Anxiety Attacks

 For example, if you conclude that a situation or circumstance isn’t going to be too dangerous, your body will produce only a small degree stress response, which results in slight physiological, psychological, and emotional changes.
 On the other hand, if you believe a situation or circumstance could be very dangerous, your body will produce a high degree stress response and powerful physiological, psychological, and emotional changes.

-The degree of stress response and its associated physiological, psychological, and emotional changes are directly proportional to the degree of perceived threat.
+Again, the degree of stress response and its associated physiological, psychological, and emotional changes are directly proportional to the degree of perceived threat.
 The more threatening the perceived threat seems, the more powerful the stress response.

 What is an anxiety attack?